smallerprojects/nonmake/README.md

 cl example1.c /MD -I..\include ..\lib\x64\lzham_64.lib

 And generates example1.exe with a size of 13 kB i.s.o. the size of 286 kB for the release build and 1.6 MB(!) for the debug build!
+Building the test program in lzhamtest however failed on a missing header file.
+But after some investigation it was clear the following command is needed:

+cl lzhamtest.cpp timer.cpp /MD /EHsc -DWIN32 -I..\include ..\lib\x64\lzham_x64.lib

+So building the executables is a breeze without any make-system whatsoever!
+The library is a bit harder, because the project supports a static library, a dynamic dll library and a static library around the dll and this is not clearly documented how this is all connected together.
+This information must be extracted from the CMakeLists.txt files ...